Contact us

 • Complaints about the conduct of the Chief Constable of Surrey;

-• as well as any contact to the OPCC that does not constitute a formal complaint but that could be categorised as Unacceptable, Unreasonable and/or Unreasonably Persistent.
+as well as any contact to the OPCC that does not constitute a formal complaint but that could be categorised as Unacceptable, Unreasonable and/or Unreasonably Persistent.

-2. This policy does not cover complaints about officers or employees of Surrey Police.
+1. This policy does not cover complaints about officers or employees of Surrey Police.
 All matters relating to complaints made against officers or employees of Surrey Police, including any actions and behaviours by someone who has made such a complaint, will be dealt with in accordance with the legislation governing conduct complaints against Police Officers, namely the Police Reform Act 2002 and any associated secondary legislation.

-3. This policy does not cover complaints or any actions and behaviours by someone arising from a request for information under the Freedom of Information Act.
+1. This policy does not cover complaints or any actions and behaviours by someone arising from a request for information under the Freedom of Information Act.
 Such matters will be considered on a case-by-case basis in accordance with the Freedom of Information Act 2000, taking account of the Information Commissioners Office guidance.
 Moreover, this policy does not apply to potentially vexatious requests under the Freedom of Information Act 2000.

-4. Where a complaint has been recorded under Schedule 3 to the Police Reform Act 2002,the complainant has a right to apply for a review of the outcome of the complaint.
+1. Where a complaint has been recorded under Schedule 3 to the Police Reform Act 2002, the complainant has a right to apply for a review of the outcome of the complaint.
 In this case, “The Complaints Review Manager” will provide an initial written response to a complainant who expresses dissatisfaction (either over the phone to OPCC staff or in writing) after receiving the OPCC’s final review letter.
 This response will advise that there is no further action to be taken in the police complaints procedure and that, if still dissatisfied with the outcome, the complainant is entitled to seek independent legal advice on alternative avenues that may be available to them.
 Consequently, the OPCC will not be responding to any further correspondence on the matter.

-1. The OPCC will apply this Policy to behaviour that is:
+1. The OPCC will apply this policy to behaviour that is:

-• Unacceptable behaviour;
+• Unacceptable Behaviour;

-• Unreasonable behaviour and/or;
+• Unreasonable Behaviour; and/or

-• Unreasonably Persistent Behaviour (including unreasonable demands).
+• Unreasonably Persistent Behaviour (including unreasonable demands)

-Complainants will often have experienced traumatic or distressing circumstances that lead them to contact the OPCC or to make a complaint.
+1. Complainants will often have experienced traumatic or distressing circumstances that lead them to contact the OPCC or to make a complaint.
 Anger or frustration is a common response, but it can become unacceptable if these emotions lead to violent, threatening or abusive behaviour.
 Anger and/or frustration may also be unacceptable where it is directed at OPCC staff personally.
 OPCC staff should not endure or tolerate violent, threatening, or abusive behaviour and the safety and wellbeing of staff will always be protected.

-3. In this context, Unacceptable Behaviour is any behaviour or contact that is violent, threatening, aggressive or abusive and which has the potential to cause harm, injury, harassment, alarm or distress to OPCC staff, or behaviour or contact that might negatively impact on the health and safety of OPCC staff.
+1. In this context, Unacceptable Behaviour is any behaviour or contact that is violent, threatening, aggressive or abusive and which has the potential to cause harm, injury, harassment, alarm or distress to OPCC staff, or behaviour or contact that might negatively impact on the health and safety of OPCC staff.
 Unacceptable Behaviour may be isolated to a single incident or form a pattern of behaviour over time.
 Even if a complaint has merit, a complainant’s behaviour can still be Unacceptable Behaviour.

-4. Unacceptable behaviour may include:
+1. Unacceptable behaviour may include:

 • Aggressive behaviour;